finnmok/Web-Scraping-NBA-and-MLB/README.md

 Photo From Wikipedia (Steven Adams) of a Player's Biography and What Information is Scraped

 ## WikiPlayerInfo.ipynb:
-Contains code for scraping each basketball player's informatino
+Contains code for scraping each basketball player's information

 ## complete_adv_stats_raw.csv:
 Scraped advanced statistics from Basketball-reference.com (Code in AdvPlayerStats.ipynb file)